Conscious Design, Nav’i sytle

-Returning to the “blogging track” after a bit away.
-Had a great conversation recently with my colleague in Hong Kong, Craig Briggswrote the piece below.
-I really like the thinking .
 In my time off from blogging one constant thought has been the increased focus on the obligation the design community has to future generations.
-The arts and creativity are the potential of the fututre and intrinsic to this,fortunately, are the deep seated instincts of designers to to good things for the world
+The arts and creativity are the potential of the fututre and intrinsic to this, fortunately, are the deep seated instincts of designers to to good things for the world

 Mark